Jacob C. Gottschalk

-Jacob Gottschalk (Godtschalk) Henricks van der Heggen (c.1670 – c.1763) was the first person to serve as a Mennonite bishop in America.
+Jacob Gottschalk (Godtschalk) Henricks van der Heggen (c.1670 – c.1763) was the first person to serve as a Mennonite bishop in the United States.

 Life

 Gottschalk was born around 1670 in Germany, in Goch, a town at the Dutch border.
 In 1701, he received a letter from the church in Goch, permitting him to migrate to Pennsylvania, where he arrived at Germantown, Pennsylvania, in 1702.
 On August 10, 1702, he became a preacher to the Mennonite congregation there.

 He died in May 1763, and his grave is unmarked; however, there is a memorial stone at the Towamencin Meeting churchyard at Kulpsville, Montgomery County, Pennsylvania that reads:

 In memory of Bishop Jacob Gottshall 1670-1763 Born in Goch, Germany, ordained a bishop in the Germantown Mennonite Church in 1702 and also served the Skippack and Towamencin congregations.
 He performed the first baptism and conducted the first communion service in the American church in 1708.
 The Skippack alms audits were signed by him from 1745 to 1757.
 He owned a farm of 120 acre which included this church site.
 Undoubtedly, he is buried here but no marker remains, therefore this marker is erected in memory of this energetic leader.